 The Matrix Concatenate block combines the two signals so that each column corresponds to a different signal.

-Expand the Main options pane.
+Expand the Main options pane, if it is not already expanded.

-Select the Full Span check box.
+Select the Full frequency span check box.

 Set RBW (Hz) to 5.91e-3.

-Expand the Trace options pane.
+Expand the Trace options pane, if it is not already expanded.

 Set Units to dBW.